FilmBiopsy/filmbiopsy.github.io/_posts/2019-05-04-lucifercollectionupdate.md

 As of now, Lucifer is biggest ever grosser of Mohanlal's career surpassing Pulimurugan(89 Crore).
 We rate Lucifer 3.5 stars.

-As per our sources,apart from Worldwide collection of 105.5 Crores, movie has made total bussiness of 130 Crores.
+As per our sources,apart from Worldwide collection of 105.5 Crores, movie has made total business of 130 Crores.

-Breakdown of bussiness as follows:-
+Breakdown of business as follows:-
 Asianet:- 8 Crores
 Dvd rights:- 5 Crores
 Online Streaming rights:- 6 Crores by Amazon Prime for Malayalam,Tamil & Telugu language,its highest online streaming rights for a malayalam movie.